OWASP/www-event-2021-latam-at-home/index-en.md

 The event we propose, aims to conduct three days of simultaneous workshops and presentations virtually on topics related to application security.

 ### Dates
-The event will be held from July 6 to 8, 2021.
+The event will be held from June 29th to July 1st, 2021.
 Stay informed on our social media.

 ### Platform:
 Workshops are going to use the Google Classroom platform.
 This platform is free and will have a quota limit for courses with questions and answers.
 For courses that do not have this limitation, there will be no limit to the number of participants.